papadanku/RealityDocs/docs/source/community/mapping/lightmapping/page8.rst

    :width: 750px
    :height: 406px

-Finally we need to give the leaves a backface since they currently don't have one, which you can see if we look up from underneath.
+Finally we need to give the leaves a backface since they currently do not have one, which you can see if we look up from underneath.

 .. image:: https://media.realitymod.com/tutorials/Adv_3DsMax_LMing/Adv_3DsMax_LMing_000096.jpg
    :width: 750px